MHRA/products/medicines/web/src/copy/about-including-bmgf.md

 ### Medicine levels in pregnancy reports

-This includes summaries of pregnancy pharmacokinetics data available in the literature and evaluations of a pregnancy mathematical modelling technique known as physiologically based pharmacokinetics (PBPK) modelling to be used by healthcare professionals to predict drug exposure in pregnant women.
+This includes summaries of pregnancy pharmacokinetics data available in the literature and evaluations of a pregnancy mathematical modelling technique known as physiologically based pharmacokinetics (PBPK) modelling that is used by healthcare professionals to predict drug exposure in pregnant women.

 [ema]: https://www.ema.europa.eu/en/medicines
 [customer services]: https://www.gov.uk/guidance/contact-mhra#customer-services